wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/CustomFirewallPorts.md

 >     WEBSERVERCUSTOMPORTS:8080|ipv4|85.14.120.84/32 5142|ipv4|0.0.0.0/0
 >     DATABASECUSTOMPORTS:5142|ipv4|0.0.0.0/0

-I think that's the basic usecases for custom firewall ports as it is currently implemented.
+I think that's the basic use cases for custom firewall ports as it is currently implemented.
 Whatever your requirements are it should be some combination of these steps.